 Hira Ratan Manek (known as HRM) is the person who brought this method to the mainstream.
-Through sun gazing, HRM and many others have been able to go long periods of time (years!) without eating and remain physically healthy.
+Through sun gazing, HRM and many others have been able to go long periods (years!) without eating and remain physically healthy.

-Neuroscientist Andrew Newberg and pineal gland authority George Bernard studied HRM’s brain during this 130 day period.
+Neuroscientist Andrew Newberg and pineal gland authority George Bernard studied HRM’s brain during this 130-day period.
 They found that the gray cells in HRM’s brain are regenerating.

 Further, the pineal gland shrinks in individuals after their mid-fifties.
 In HRM’s case, this 64-year-old man’s pineal gland was expanding!
-(His pineal was measured at 8 x 11 mm compared to the maximum average size of 6 x 6 mm.)
+(His pineal measured at 8 x 11 mm compared to the maximum average size of 6 x 6 mm.)

 Is this so surprising?
 Recall the profound impact light has on the pineal from our last guide on the pineal gland and sleep.

 The research cited in that guide supports the idea that sunlight reduces the harmful effects of artificial blue light.
 Here, we’re learning that the sun’s support goes further: the sun can help us restore the original size and function of this all-important gland.

 Note: More recently, HRM started eating.
 Apparently, the documentary “Eat the Sun” exposes him as a fraud, but this is more likely a consequence of an archetype possessing him.
 Like many so-called “gurus,” he became inflated, and now he can’t regulate his behavior.
 Sungazing, like all such techniques, should be used responsibly and with great care.

 While stopping eating isn’t the goal of pineal gland activation, many who sun gaze report that it reduces hunger.